tldr-pages/tldr/pages/linux/ldapsearch.md

 `ldapsearch -D '{{admin_DN}}' -w '{{password}}' -h {{ldap_host}} -b {{base_ou}} '{{memberOf}}={{group1}}' {{displayName}}`

-- Query an LDAP server with a no-newline password file and return {{displayName}}:
+- Query an LDAP server with a no-newline password file for all items that are a member of the given group and return the object's {{displayName}} value:

 `ldapsearch -D '{{admin_DN}}' -y '{{password_file}}' -h {{ldap_host}} -b {{base_ou}} '{{memberOf}}={{group1}}' {{displayName}}`